ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 Example: :code:`achilles_component_myVariableName`

-*For Achilles this is done automatically through the usage of the* :code:`GVAR` *macro family.*
+*For Achilles, this is done automatically through the usage of the* :code:`GVAR` *macro family.*

 1.1.2.
 Private variable naming
 """"""""""""""""""""""""""""""

-To make code as readable as possible, try to use self-explanatory variable names and avoid using single character variable names.
+To make the code as readable as possible, try to use self-explanatory variable names and avoid using single character variable names.

 Example: :code:`_velocity` instead of :code:`_v`